wazo-platform/wazo-platform.org/website/uc-doc/administration/voicemails.md

 The shared voicemail feature has these limitations:

 - No granular access control; all users within the tenant will have access to the voicemail
-- Only a single shared voicemail can exist within a tenant
+- Only a single shared voicemail can exist per context (typically one per tenant)

 There are 2 ways to enable the shared voicemail feature: